WeblateOrg/weblate/.github/ISSUE_TEMPLATE/support_question.md

 ---
 name: Support question
-about: Looking for help with configuration or deployment
+about: Help with Weblate configuration or deployment
 labels: question

 ---